dd-harp/ramp.xds/README.md

 + observational processes.

 The software aims to be fully modular: it implements plug-and-play computation for a broad class of simulation models describing the dynamics and control of mosquito-transmitted pathogens.
 Modularity has been achieved through a combination of methods: the functions that compute derivatives (for differential equations) or that update state variables (for difference equations) use a method that dispatches on parameter lists for each component which is used to compute the full set of differential equations; the interfaces for blood feeding and egg laying are biologically realistic but rigidly defined to guarantee mathematical consistency; and a large set of additional features have been implemented with careful attention to detail to guarantee consistency and avoid conflicts.
 Each dynamical component also includes a null model, but where its outputs can be computed by any function.
-The function `ramp.xde::xDE_diffeqn` computes the gradient of all state variables from those modular components and can be used with the excellent solvers in [deSolve](http://desolve.r-forge.r-project.org/).
-The functions `ramp.xde::DTS_step` updates the state variables in discrete-time systems with support for mismatched runtime time steps.
+The function `ramp.xds::xDE_diffeqn` computes the gradient of all state variables from those modular components and can be used with the excellent solvers in [deSolve](http://desolve.r-forge.r-project.org/).
+The functions `ramp.xds::DTS_step` updates the state variables in discrete-time systems with support for mismatched runtime time steps.

-To get started, please consider reading some of the articles in the drop down panels above, at our [website](https://dd-harp.github.io/ramp.xde/).
+To get started, please consider reading some of the articles in the drop down panels above, at our [website](https://dd-harp.github.io/ramp.xds/).
 The 3 sections ending in "Component" describe particular models implementing the interface for each of those components (adult mosquitoes, aquatic mosquitoes, and humans), and show a simulation at their equilibrium values.

-The section "Articles" has more in-depth examples, including an extended walk through of how to set up and run a model in `vignette("ex_534")`, a guide on how to contribute, and an example of running a model in ramp.xde with external forcing under a model of ITN (insecticide treated nets) based vector control in `vignette("vc_lemenach")`.
+The section "Articles" has more in-depth examples, including an extended walk through of how to set up and run a model in `vignette("ex_534")`, a guide on how to contribute, and an example of running a model in ramp.xds with external forcing under a model of ITN (insecticide treated nets) based vector control in `vignette("vc_lemenach")`.

 The section "Functions" documents each function exported by the package.

-## Model building in ramp.xde
+## Model building in ramp.xds

 Models for mosquito borne pathogen transmission systems are naturally modular, structured by vector life stage, host population strata, and by the spatial locations (patches) at